A Treatise on Differential Geometry and its role in Relativity Theory: An introduction of differential geometric structure through the idea of equivalence principle

 In a static homogeneous gravitational field the particle's equation of motion can be described by Newton's second law as

 Here $m_i$ and $m_g$ are termed as inertial and gravitational mass of the particle and $\textit{\textbf{g}}$ is the acceleration due to gravity, independent of the position of the particle in four dimensional space-time.
 In fact, one can interpret $m_i$ and $m_g$ as the measures of the body's resistance to the action of force and its capability of responding to the gravitational field respectively.
 However, E\"{o}tvos and collaborators showed experimentally that the above two masses are equal\,(another form of equivalence principle).
-So the above equation of motion simplifies to $\frac{d^2\textit{\textbf{r}}}{dt^2} = \textit{\textbf{g}}$ .\\\\ If we now switch over to a non-inertial frame described by
+So the above equation of motion simplifies to $\dfrac{d^2\textit{\textbf{r}}}{dt^2} = \textit{\textbf{g}}$ .\\